jogetoss/password-protected-pdf-tool/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+The Password Protected Pdf Tool plugin is used to to generate password-protected PDF documents.
+Supports multiple file uploads.

+To setup and configure this plugin, please see the documentation at https://dev.joget.org/community/display/marketplace/Password+Protected+Pdf+Tool+Plugin

 # Getting Help